Gaura Purnima

-Gaura Purnima is a Vaishnava festival that celebrates the appearance of the Sri Chaitanya Mahaprabhu (1486–1534), who founded Gaudiya Vaishnavism.
-It occurs on the Purnima (Full moon day) in the Hindu month Phalguna, usually falling in March or April.
+Gaura Purnima is a Vaishnava festival that celebrates the birth of Chaitanya Mahaprabhu (1486–1534), who founded Gaudiya Vaishnavism.
+It occurs on the purnima (full moon day) in the Hindu month Phalguna, usually falling in March or April.

 Gaura Purnima means "Golden Full Moon", a reference to Chaitanya.
 His followers spend this festival fasting and chanting congregationally, then at moonrise a feast is enjoyed by all.
-It will be celebrated on March 7, 2023.
+It was celebrated on March 13 and 14, 2025.

 This festival is celebrated by Gaudiya Vaishnavas as part of Nabadwip-mandala Parikrama.